mhvis/solar/README.md

 ## Run command at boot

 Follow the instructions here to run the MQTT or PVOutput command automatically at startup.
+If you run PVOutput using cron, you don't need this.

 The instructions are based on [this post](https://raspberrypi.stackexchange.com/a/108723) and tested on Raspberry Pi OS Lite version May 2020.